nodejs/dev-policy/README.md

 When a Pull Request is not ready to merge, and is still being iterated on or reviewed, it should have the *in-progress* tag applied.

-The *semver-minor* and *semver-major* tags are used for Rull Requests that will cause a version iteration other than patch once released.
+The *semver-minor* and *semver-major* tags are used for Pull Requests that will cause a version iteration other than patch once released.

 The *tsc-agenda* tag is used to elevate items to the next TSC meeting.
 TSC meeting notes and announcements should have the *tsc-meeting* tag.